release-argus/Website/content/en/docs/Config/service.md

       web_url: 'https://example.com/{{ version }}'  # Overrides URL in the Web UI and can be used in the notifiers
       icon: https://example.com/icon.png            # Icon to use on the Web UI
       icon_link_to: https://service.com             # Make the Web UI icon a clickable link to this
+      tags: [monitoring, home]                      # Tags to group the service by
 ```
 {{< alert title="Note" >}}
 the number of `notify`/`webhook`'s you give the Service can be any number (you can even omit the var altogether).